mozilla/jira-bugzilla-integration/docs/actions.md

   Syncs the Bugzilla whitboard tags field to the Jira labels field.
 - `maybe_update_components`: looks at the component that's set on the bug (if any) and any components added to the project configuration with the `jira_components` parameter (see above).
 If those components are available on the Jira side as well, they're added to the Jira issue
 - `maybe_add_phabricator_link`: looks at an attachment and if it is a phabricator attachment, it gets added as a link or updated if the attachment was previously added.
+- `maybe_add_github_link`: looks at an attachment and if it is a Github attachment, it gets added as a link or updated if the attachment was previously added.